 Why Do Wisdom Teeth Cause Issues

-- Wisdom teeth that partially come through your gums can give bacteria a place to rest inside your gums, which can cause infection leading to pain, swelling and even stiffness in your jaw.
+- Risk Of Infection: Wisdom teeth that partially come through your gums can give bacteria a place to rest inside your gums, which can cause infection leading to pain, swelling and even stiffness in your jaw.

 Getting Them Removed